The Magic Experience of the Bioluminescent Bays in Puerto Rico

 Forget about a tripod, you’re on a moving boat!
 The best approach is to find a stable position leaning into something on the boat, and hope for the best…

-The third visit we were almost rained out, and my camera stayed securely in the drybag the entire trip to the biobay!
+On the third visit we were almost rained out, and my camera stayed securely in the drybag the entire trip to the biobay!
 Even with rain, it’s possible to have a good experience seeing the bioluminescence.
-If you have a waterproof case photography is still possible.
+If you have a waterproof camera or case, photography is still possible.